Non-transitive pseudo-Anosov flows: Smale bounded actions and density of non-corner leaves

 A {\em non-corner fixed leaf} is a leaf of $\cF^\pm$ that does not contain a corner of a lozenge but is fixed by some nontrivial element of $g$.
 Equivalently, it is a leaf of a non-corner fixed point.
 Axiom \ref{Axiom_dense} says that the union of leaves (of either foliation) containing fixed points is dense.
-The point of this section is to show density of non-corner fixed leaves for Smale-bounded actions.
-This will be proved in two steps, first we will show density on extremal Smale classes, and then use Smale-boundedness to deduce that property on the whole plane.
+The point of this section is to show density of non-corner fixed leaves under a mild assumption on the actions.
+This will be proved in two steps, first we will show density on extremal Smale classes, and then use one extra assumption, called Smale-bounded, introduced below, which says that the saturations of extremal Smale classes are dense to deduce the density of non-corner fixed points on the whole plane.